home-assistant/home-assistant.io/source/_integrations/homeassistant.markdown

 it reloads the core configuration (equivalent to calling `homeassistant.reload_core_config`) and themes (`frontend.reload_themes`).

-Prior to reloading, it run a basic configuration check.
+Prior to reloading, a basic configuration check is performed.
 If that fails, the reload will not be performed and will raise an error.

 ### Service `homeassistant.reload_config_entry`